 - Session 8: Series closure and follow up

 This program was created by Joan H. Alexander & Barton Alexander from Alexander & Associates, LLC.
 They have led this program with mid-career graduate students at DU’s Daniels College of Business, at the Posner Center, and use this approach in their consulting and coaching practices.
 Our intention is for this program to be sustained at the Posner Center, led by past program graduates, to more fully integrate these leadership practices into the community.
-This year, the program will be led by Matthew Harris and Lauren Andraski, participants in the 2020 Leading Sustainable Change cohort, with the guidance of Joan and Bart who will support each session.
+This year, the program will be led by past program participants Reba Yount and Lauren Andraski.

 Lauren Andraski, Program Director at Posner Center for International Development, Founder & Facilitator of Consultants for Good, and Participant in 2020 Leading Sustainable Change cohort

 Lauren views leadership as something that can be practiced in any area of work or life.
-She has been exploring this practice through roles at nonprofits, in the healthcare IT sector, as a solopreneur, and by building a network of over 250 nonprofit consultants through Consultants for Good, which she founded in 2018.
+She has been exploring this practice through roles at nonprofits, in the healthcare IT sector, as a solopreneur, and by building a network of over 400 nonprofit consultants through Consultants for Good, which she founded in 2018.
 Throughout her career, her greatest and most consistent leadership challenge has centered on how to operationalize and prioritize justice, equity, inclusion, and diversity within organizations’ internal practices and policies.
-As a participant in the 2020 cohort of Leading Sustainable Change, she became more in touch with and confident in her own leadership style and hopes to co-lead this program in a way that supports participants to do the same.
-Lauren coordinates the three leadership programs at the Posner Center – the Mentoring Program, Coaching Program, and Leading Sustainable Change – and is excited to shift this program to be designed, led, and owned by the Posner Community with support from Bart and Joan Alexander.
+As a participant in the 2020 cohort, she became more in touch with and confident in her own leadership style and hopes to co-lead this program in a way that supports participants to do the same.
+One past participant said, “I always really appreciate Lauren’s facilitation style, based in curiosity and validation.”

 Joan H. Alexander, Change Leadership Consultant and Certified Executive Coach